This article is 3301 worded

 E. Matrix for a system of 2 thin lenses

-Our previous studies of optical systems were based on two premises.
+Our previous studies of the optical systems were based on two premises.

+- We assumed a paraxial system.
 This means we employed a first order optical theory.
-Check the article just linked for a good overview of whats paraxial optics and whats first order optical theory.
-Such assumptions are fraught with various types of aberrations, which we studied in detail in lectures, here and here.
+Read more about paraxial systems and what is first order optical theory in the two lectures linked below.
+The paraxial assumptions are fraught with various types of aberrations.
+We studied about aberrations in quite detail in two lectures.

 Let us now delve into the complexity of the optical system, as a next step from its simple substratum of a thin lens.
-Our analysis needs to be modified for applying optical principles to optical systems when we consider thick lenses.
+Our previous analyses especially the ones we applied on the introductory lecture of matrix method ( lecture V ) needs to be modified for application to optical systems when we consider thick lenses.

 I. Cardinal points